Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games: Concluding Remarks

 \section{Concluding Remarks}

 We have presented an intrinsic property of multiplayer, finite, simultaneous, strategic form games, which we called periodicity of strategies.
-We studied the periodicity concept in finite action games in which case we proved that every finite action two player strategic form game has at least one periodic action.
+We studied the periodicity concept in finite action games and proved that every finite action two player strategic form game has at least one periodic action.
 Moreover, we proved that the set of periodic strategies is set stable under the map $\mathcal{Q}$.
-Nash strategies are not always periodic as we demonstrated and we found which conditions must be satisfied in order these are periodic.
-As a corollary of these conditions, it follows that the periodicity number of the periodic Nash strategies is equal to one.
-We studied games with perfect and also incomplete information, with the latter case being quantified in terms of Bayesian games.
-In that case we made extensive use of various generalization of Bernheim's rationalizability concept.
-Next, we studied the case in which mixed strategies are taken into account, in the context of two player finite action strategic form games.
-As we demonstrated, the only periodic strategy in the sense of section 3 is the mixed Nash equilibrium.
-Applying the algorithm of periodicity to specific classes of games results in some very interesting outcomes.
-These are interesting both in a quantitative and a qualitative way.
-As we have shown, in both classes of games that we have presented, the algorithm results in some mixed strategies, which we called periodic (although these are not periodic in the strict sense of section 3), for which the payoffs of the player are equal to the mixed Nash equilibrium, or larger.
-This strategy gives outcomes for each player which do not depend on what the opponent will play.
-The periodicity in these classes of games is actually a solution concept.
+An action of some player $x_i$ is periodic if the operator $\mathcal{Q}$ satisfies $\mathcal{Q}^{n_i}x_i=x_i$, where $n_i$ is the periodicity number.
+When mixed strategies are taken into account, the period length reduces to 1.
+While those equilibria are different from the Nash ones, the resulting payoffs for the players are the same, or in some cases, even higher than the Nash payoffs.
+Importantly, the periodic mixed strategy gives outcomes for each player which do not depend on what the opponent will play, in contrast to the Nash mixed strategy, where when the opponent plays equilibrium, the own action does not matter.
+Thus, we have found a solution concept that in that regard is preferable to the Nash equilibrium.
+More generally, we have compared our periodic strategies to the rationalizable strategies of Bernheim \cite{bernheim} and Pearce \cite{pearce}.